 - stimulants like methylphenidate (Ritalin) or dextroamphetamine (Dexedrine)

 Although prescription drug addiction may not seem as serious as alcohol or illegal drug abuse, it can develop and progress to a dangerous stage just as rapidly.
-In many cases, taking prescription drugs that the body doesn’t need can be life-threatening.
+In many cases, taking drugs that the body doesn’t need, or taking them at higher than safe amounts, can be life threatening.

-A prescription drug addiction may not be immediately noticeable to an outsider.
-Moreover, a person who is actually prescribed a necessary drug could be abusing the substance by taking more than is necessary or using it for a longer period of time than is appropriate.
-Also, symptoms will vary depending on the type of drug being abused.
-If an addiction is present, some or all of the following behaviors may be noticeable:
+A prescription drug addiction may not be apparent to an outsider.
+But a person who is actually prescribed a necessary drug could be abusing the substance by taking more than is necessary, or by using it for a longer period of time than is appropriate.
+The addict will likely hide their use out of shame and fear.

-- Attempting to hide the behavior, such as going to the bathroom to take a pill or hiding the drug in secret places
+- attempting to hide the behavior, such as going to the bathroom to take a pill or hiding the drug in secret places

-Treating a prescription drug addiction can be challenging: it requires the addict to want help.
-Many addicts are embarrassed to admit to their doctors or other health professionals that they have been lying or stealing to get the drug.
-Also, it’s not uncommon for a prescription drug addict to justify behavior with the excuse that the drugs are legal.
-However, all manifestations of addiction— regardless of the drug of choice — tend to necessitate similar types of treatments:
+Many people with an addiction are embarrassed to admit that they have a problem.
+They’ll find it especially hard to tell to their doctors that they have been lying or stealing to get the drug.
+They may justify their addiction with the excuse that the drugs are legal.
+However, all addictions — regardless of the drug of choice — tend to warrant similar types of treatments.